DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 # Specifics of my setup

 * no long term use yet
-* no gpu, so no experience with hw transcoding
+* amd cpu and no gpu, so no experience with hw transcoding
 * media files are stored and shared on trunas scale VM and mounted directly on the docker host using [systemd mounts](https://forum.manjaro.org/t/root-tip-systemd-mount-unit-samples/1191), instead of fstab or autofs.